How To Flash Tasmota With Mac/Linux Terminal: Wemos D1 Mini

 You will need to wait for Tasmota to restart before you observe the changes.

 The module that I am using to create this tutorial is actually going to be used as a temperature sensor in my Home Assistant setup.
-I have the DHT11 sensor connected to D4, therefore I can select it in the box for D4.
+I have the DHT11 sensor connected to D4, therefore I can select this sensor in the dropdown box for D4.

 Configure MQTT